robstave/angular2-training/session-four/page1.md

 ------------------
-Things we’ll implement:
+Things we willl implement:

-* Bind to the user’s name, email, and phone
+* Bind to the user name, email, and phone
 * Required validation on all inputs
 * Pattern validation on email and phone
 * Show required validation errors